-With deep knowledge in intellectual property law, Edward is known for his groundbreaking patent work in the courtroom, the classroom and the legal community.
-He has resolved patent and trademark infringements and misappropriations for manufacturers of semiconductors, consumer goods, computing systems, infrastructure materials and medical technology.
-Edward, a member of Technology, Manufacturing & Transportation team, traces his industry connection to his prelaw days when he operated equipment in an awning factory and worked as a motorcycle mechanic for Honda.
-His industry representations include:
+With a degree in Physics, Edward’s experience extends across a broad range of technologies.
+He is well-known in the intellectual property community and has resolved patent, trademark and trade dress cases for manufacturers of semiconductors circuits and fabrication, consumer goods, computing systems, infrastructure materials and medical technology.
+A member of Technology, Manufacturing & Transportation team, Edward traces his industry connection to his prelaw days when he operated equipment in a factory, rebuilt an automobile engine and worked as a motorcycle mechanic for Honda.

-In 2007 Edward assimilated his decades of patent law experience into “The Claim Construction Game,” a unique teaching tool in patent claim interpretation for professionals in the legal field.
-He has taught the doctrinal patent law course at DePaul University College of Law and has led dozens of lectures for the Patent Resources Group, law schools, bar associations and Intellectual Property Inns of Court.
+In 2007 Edward assimilated his decades of patent law experience into “The Claim Construction Game,®” an acclaimed and popular tool for teaching patent claim interpretation for professionals in the legal field.
+He has given that lecture for many bar associations and companies.
+He also taught the doctrinal patent law course at DePaul University College of Law and teaches international patents to M.S. in Law students at Northwestern Law School.
+He has delivered dozens of lectures for the Patent Resources Group, law schools, bar associations and Intellectual Property Inns of Court.